USAG Rheinland-Pfalz leaders connect with workforce at strategic support sites in Germany

-U.S. Army Garrison Rheinland-Pfalz Commander Col. Jeffery Higgins and garrison Deputy Garrison Commander Paul Hossenlopp met employees at Germersheim Army Depot and Coleman Work Site, two of the garrison’s critical sites, Aug.
-8. During the visits, they expressed gratitude for the team’s work and listened to employee feedback.
-(U.S. Army photo by Jason Tudor)
+KAISERSLAUTERN, Germany – Meeting face-to-face with employees, listening to feedback and showing appreciation were three reasons U.S. Army Garrison Rheinland-Pfalz Commander Col. Jeffery Higgins and garrison Deputy Garrison Commander Paul Hossenlopp visited Germersheim Army Depot and Coleman Work Site, two of the garrison’s critical support sites, Aug.
+8.

+Higgins and Hossenlopp made the visit with the express purpose of meeting face-to-face with employees stationed at these critical locations.
+Coleman Worksite and Germersheim Army Depot are two of USAG Rheinland-Pfalz’s 26 strategic sites throughout the region.
+Both sites lie between 40 and 60 miles from the garrison’s headquarters in Kaiserslautern.

+“It’s important to me that all our team knows they’re seen, heard and valued,” said Higgins.
+“Getting out here isn’t about checking boxes; it’s about checking in.
+We’re in this together, and that connection is what drives mission success and ensures IMCOM’s support to those sites.”

 |Date Taken: